 Around this time, a few of us decided to embark on a potentially disruptive idea – to publish glossy magazines on the iPhone.
 I led a team of 3 developers to publish GQ's Men of the Year issue in November 2009 on the iPhone as an experiment.

 Due to its success, the CEO of Condé Nast insisted we keep publishing.
-While we worked to incorporate an in-app purchase workflow, we published the subsequent 2 issues as single-issue apps.
+While we worked to incorporate an in-app purchase workflow and how to manage multiple issues in one app, we published the subsequent 2 issues as single-issue apps.

 With the advent of the iPad upon us, I led a team of several developers to simultaneously create iPad versions of both Epicurious & GQ, both of which launched the same day as the iPad.
 We subsequently launched Vanity Fair & Glamour on the magazine platform, before the product was phased out at the end of the year in favor of a competing product from Adobe.

 At the beginning of 2011, the Interactive Product Group (IPG) was formed at Condé Nast.
 We consisted of four technologists across design, product, engineering, & marketing.
 We were created based on past success in the mobile space, with the hopes of creating new brands & products that didn't necessarily fall into traditional lines of revenue for the company.